KnuxV/advanced_programming_python/lessons/01-shell-intro.md

    - Windows Terminal (recommended - [install from Microsoft Store](https://aka.ms/terminal))
    - VS Code's integrated terminal
 7. Set up VS Code for WSL development:  [see here](https://code.visualstudio.com/docs/remote/wsl)
-   - Use the Windows native Vscode with the linux environment
+   - Use the Windows native Vscode with the linux environment (combine the best of both world)
    - Install the extensions WSL in vscode
    - Press Ctrl+Shift+P
    - Type "WSL: Connect to WSL" and select it